railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

    :scale: 75
    :align: center

-   *CSV translation file with the translation superimposed*
+   *CSV translation file with a translation in view*

-The file contains sixe columns: :guilabel:`module` , :guilabel:`type` , :guilabel:`name`, :guilabel:`res_id`,
+The file contains six columns: :guilabel:`module` , :guilabel:`type` , :guilabel:`name`, :guilabel:`res_id`,
 :guilabel:`src`, and :guilabel:`value`.
 You have to ensure that the first line, which specifies these column names, remains untouched.